rozwader/Web-Projects/README.md

 # Web-Projects
-So projects stay in one place
+So web-projects stay in one place